Find A Podcast RSS Feed

 </rss

 We recommend using a free tool called podba.se.
-In podba.se you can enter your RSS feed URL and it will run diagnostics on your feed to ensure that there aren’t any issues.
+In podba.se you can enter your RSS feed URL and it will run diagnostics on your feed to ensure that there aren’t any issues with your podcast content.
 We suggest verifying your feed prior to submitting it to directories.

 Podcast directors and listening apps use your show’s RSS feed to display your content.
 They monitor the feed consistently, always looking for new information.
 When something new pops up on the feed, the directories and apps display that content to their listeners.

-In order to make your show appear on their platforms, you just need to give them your RSS feed URL.
-If you’re working with a quality podcast host and your RSS feed is set up well, the podcast platforms should have everything they need to display your show properly.
-This means you don’t need a Spotify RSS feed, an Apple RSS feed, a Google RSS feed, etc. You simply give them all the same feed.
+In order to make your show appear on their platforms, you just need to give them your feed URL.
+If you’re working with a quality podcast host and your feed is set up well, the podcast platforms should have everything they need to display your show properly.

 The top podcast listening platforms all have simple processes to submit your show.
 In most cases, they ask you to fill out a short form with a few basic questions about your show.
 You’ll also have to submit your RSS link.
 So while you’ll have to visit each platform to submit your feed, this is a one time task.
 Once a platform has your feed, it will pull new content indefinitely.

-Follow these links to learn the exact submission processes of each of the major podcast plaforms.
+Follow these links to learn the exact submission processes of each of the major podcast platforms.
 Make sure to have your RSS feed link ready.

 Want to submit your podcast to as many directories and apps as possible?
 Check out our full list of places to publish your show.
 Each platform is an opportunity for more fans!